Can Fever Cause Hallucinations?

 This blog post will explore the topic of fever and hallucinations and will aim to answer the question: Can fever cause hallucinations?
 Fevers are a natural part of the body’s defense system as they help to fight off infection.
 However, high fevers can sometimes lead to more serious health concerns.
 It is important to understand the link between fever and hallucinations, and what you can do to prevent them from occurring.

-We’ll start by defining fever and hallucinations, looking at physicals symptoms associated with high fevers, and exploring any potential risks associated with allowing a fever to go unchecked.
+We’ll start by defining fever and hallucinations, looking at physical symptoms associated with high fevers, and exploring any potential risks associated with allowing a fever to go unchecked, including how hallucinations involve experiencing perceptions that do not correspond to external sensory inputs.
 We will also discuss prevention methods and possible treatments for reducing a fever.
 By the end of this article, you will have a better understanding of the relationship between fever and hallucinations and what steps you can take to reduce the likelihood of experiencing either.

 Fever is a common illness that generally signals an underlying infection or illness.
 When present, fevers can be mild or quite severe.
 Generally speaking, the medical definition of a fever is a body temperature higher than 37.8 ˚C (100 ˚F).
 Fevers occur when the body’s immune system is trying to fight off a foreign invader, such as a virus, bacterium, fungus, protozoa or parasite.
 Though most fevers are not serious, it’s important to pay attention to the other signs and symptoms associated with the fever to determine if medical treatment is necessary.